Andean Cu-Au-base metals province - Northern Andes in Ecuador

 Tectonic and Geological Setting

-According to Cediel et al. (2003) the Northern Andes differs substantially from the Central Andes in a number of aspects, including the nature and age of underlying basement and continental margin, the nature and evolution of stress field regimes during uplift, the nature and age of subducting oceanic
+According to Cediel et al. (2003) the Northern Andes differs substantially from the Peruvian and Central Andes in a number of aspects, including the nature and age of underlying basement and continental margin, the nature and evolution of stress field regimes during uplift, the nature and age of subducting oceanic

 crust, and the timing and style of deformation and magmatism.